-Also see our related article on the Nevada traffic offense of failing to signal.
+Also see our related article on failing to signal.

 - NRS 484B.400; Nevada DMV Violation Codes; the Nevada DMV refers to turning from the wrong lane as Making Improper Right Turn and Making Improper Left Turn, Violation Codes 325 and 326, ACD Code N54 and N53, respectively.
 And Clark County Court refers to this offense as Code 14.32.010.